rsoika/ben.js/README.md

 Ben.JS will put the name of the Employee into the Input Field when the application is loaded.

 The data-binding of Ben.JS is not restricted to object variables.
 It is also possible to call functions of a model object or combine different elements of a model.
-In this case the model property need to be prefixed with the 'model.' directive to valid expression:
+In this case the model property need to be prefixed with the 'model.' directive to a valid expression.
+See the following example:

      Fullname: <span ben-model="model.fristname + ' ' + model.lastname"</span>

 ### Pull and Push the model
 Ben.JS will automatically push the model provided by the controller into the view when the controller was loaded.
-To pull any changes of the model back into the controller the method 'pull()' can be called.
+To pull any changes out of the view back into the controller model, the method 'pull()' can be called.
-The following HTML fragment how to define an action button to update the model of a controller instance:
+The following HTML fragment shows how to define an action button to update the model of a controller instance:

     <div ben-controller="my-controller">
        Name: <input type="text" value="" ben-model="name" />
     </div>
     <input type="button" value="save" onclick="Demo.pull()"  />

-The save button simply calls the pull() method provided by the controller to update the model with the new data entered by the user.
+The save button in this example simply calls the pull() method provided by the controller to update the model with the new data entered by the user.
 Note: It is not necessary that this action is placed inside the controller view.
 The pull() method of a controller can be called in any situation.